analysiscenter/batchflow/docs/intro/tf_model.rst

             x = conv_block(dim, x, num_classes, 3, layout='cnap', name='conv3', training=self.is_training)
             x = global_average_pooling(dim, x, name='predictions')

-Note that you can use this model for 1d, 2d and 3d inputs.
+Note that you can use this model for 1d, 2d and 3d inputs (with a proper config when initializing a model).

 Now you can train the model in a pipeline: